AIHubCentral/docs/assets/RVC/Resources/Training.md

 - **Check every loss** to make sure they are generally going down and do not explode into NaNs (Not a Number) or super high values.
 In RVC, NaNs mostly happen when you are experimenting with weird architectures/tools.
 - **Ensure the `kl loss` is not negative** or too close to being negative.
-- **Keep in mind:** The "lowest point" of the `g/total` graph is **not** necessarily the best epoch, and the graph going up does not automatically mean the model is overtraining (the model can get worse before that).
+- **Keep in mind:** The "lowest point" of the `g/total` graph is **not** necessarily the best epoch, and the graph going up does not automatically mean the model is losing generalization (the model can get worse before that).
 - Always test and listen to the epochs manually to accurately find the best one!

 +++ Advanced Guide ‎